LukeGrahamLandry/franca/docs/debugging.md

 ## Invasive Library Configuration

-These all rely on one special super power: your whole program is compiled from source every time and you have the source for all the libraries.
+These all rely on your whole program being compiled from source every time and having the source for all the libraries.
 So you can just... edit the code, even low level syscall wrappers, allocators, etc.

 You do have to be careful when doing this because comptime code